arkaft-labs/arkaft-mcp-google-adk/README.md

   - ✅ Logging and tracing infrastructure with environment-based configuration
   - ✅ Integration tests for end-to-end MCP functionality with parameter validation
   - ✅ All tools respond correctly to MCP operations with proper schemas and formatting
-  - ✅ Complete MCP protocol compliance with 84 passing tests
+  - ✅ Complete MCP protocol compliance with stdio transport integration
+  - ✅ Full MCP server lifecycle management with graceful startup and shutdown
+  - ✅ Comprehensive monitoring and health checking systems operational
+  - ✅ All 90 tests passing with complete functionality validation

 - ✅ **Task 7 Complete**: Configuration management and environment setup
   - ✅ Environment variable handling with ServerConfig for ADK version and logging